 The second project, described as Develop a community design plan for McLoughlin Boulevard, is intended to follow up the Park Avenue Station Area Development and Design Standards project currently underway.
 We envision this project resulting in a framework plan where the community helps identify future nodes/activity centers on McLoughlin Boulevard to complement the Community Engagement Framework Plan that will be delivered by the current project.
-This will enable efficient rollout of future node planning projects, with geographical boundaries and key amenities or sites identified for nodes in advance, allowing for a coordinated series of projects over time, as market conditions enable redevelopment at each node.
+This will enable efficient rollout of future nodes in advance, allowing for a coordinated series of projects over time, as market conditions enable redevelopment at each node.
 Amendments to the ZDO may result to protect the future nodes, by changing some incompatible uses to restricted or limited, or requiring conditional use reviews to mitigate impacts of incompatible uses - those uses that conflict with the goals and policies of the Corridor design type in the Comprehensive Plan.